openwfm/wrf-fire/README.txt

 ar rv libblas.a *.o
-and move the two libraries someplace, like /usr/local/lib Then set up the environment accordingly, as in setenv LAPACK -L/usr/local/lib -llapack -lblas
+and move the two libraries someplace, like /usr/local/lib Then set up the environment accordingly, as in setenv LAPACK "-L/usr/local/lib -llapack -lblas"